pawel-kordowski/url_shortener_django/README.md

 ### tech stack
 * PostgreSQL as a database
 * Django as a web framework, ORM, migrations tool and local web server
+* django-rest-framework to implement one of the endpoints
 * pytest for unit tests
+* factory-boy for generating database objects in tests
 * poetry to manage python packages
 * docker and docker-compose to create local environment
 * black, flake8 and isort to keep code quality